wso2/docs-ob-toolkit-cds/en/docs/learn/non-functional-requirements.md

 Availability describes the likelihood that a user will be able to access the system at a given point in time.
 While it can be expressed as a percentage of the time, the system is accessible for operation during some time period.

-The availability requirement applies to both authenticated and unauthenticated end points.
+The availability requirement applies to both authenticated and unauthenticated endpoints.

 The availability requirement does not include planned outages.
 Planned outages should be: